nileshkum/NodeJs/README.md

-# My First NodeJs Application
+# Using Sequlize in Node.JS application